watkins-joe/core-python/02-getting-started/notes.md

 ![dictionary internals](media/dictionaryInternals.png)

-the key objects **MUST BE IMMUTABLE**, therefore strings, numbers, and tupes are fine to use as keys, but lists are not
+the key objects **MUST BE IMMUTABLE**, therefore strings, numbers, and tuples are fine to use as keys, but lists are not

 the value objects can be mutable and in practice, often are